 WHERE OVER 10,00 THOUSAND PEOPLE TURNED UP TO THE HALAL FOOD FESTIVAL OVER THE WEEKEND.
 Tobacco Docks being the venue to try food from various countries.
 This included 8 different cultural food selections over the 2 days it was held.
 It just could not have been any better.

 The buzz was surreal as tickets got snapped up very quickly on day 1 of Halal Food Festival.
 There were approx 5,000 who turned up on Saturday.
 A huge congrats to the owners and behind-the-scenes team from Muslim Lifestyle Show.
 To put through all their efforts and dedication to run a successful event at Halal Food Festival.

-I manage to reach the festival at 12:30 pm.
+I managed to reach the festival at 12:30 pm.
 As I walked in I could pretty much see a whole row of people queuing up to try many appetising foods outside each stall.
 When it reached 3 pm since it was half price to go inside.
-The queue for the festival started to get even bigger as there were so people outside lining up, even though it was already busy inside.
+The queue for the festival started to get even bigger as there were so many people outside lining up, even though it was already busy inside.

 Near the main entrance, I saw plenty of meat stalls that were on display.
 Despite not trying any of those meats as I already was full of having plenty of snacks here and there.
-However, I did try the cheeseburger topped with ‘Smokey Jack Cheese’ & Pickle as shown below from HS&Co, which was enjoyable to have but I heard The Meat and Shake were the ones to check out.
+However, I did try the cheeseburger topped with ‘Smokey Jack Cheese’ & Pickle as shown below from HS&Co.
+This was enjoyable to have but I heard The Meat and Shake were the ones to check out.